 Example: If 10 Vusers are running as a thread then there will be only 1 mdrv.exe process in the task manager whereas you can see 10 different mdrv.exe processes while running the test with Run Vuser as a process mode.

 On killing the mdrv.exe process, all the threads will stop and exit the test in Run Vuser as threads mode whereas in Run Vuser as a process, only the associated thread will stop and exit the test on killing a particular mdrv.exe process.

 - A generic statement is Run Vuser as a thread is used for web-based applications whereas Run Vuser as a process is used for client-based applications testing.

-- In case of any unhandled exception (in LR code, not the script code) caused by one of the Vusers which in turn killing the .mdrv process that leads failing of all the running Vusers.
-In such case Running Vuser as a process mode will be the best option because termination of one .mdrv process does not interrupt the functioning of other processes.
+- In case of any unhandled exception (in LR code, not the script code) caused by one of the Vusers which in turn kills the .mdrv process that leads to failure of all the running Vusers.
+In such a case, Running Vuser as a process mode will be the best option because the termination of one .mdrv process does not interrupt the functioning of other processes.